-A bilge suction manifold connect all bilge wells with the bilge pumping system and general service pump.
-This enable pumps to de-water ship compartments; at the same time as the fire fighting is in progress.
-These bilge suction manifold consists of a number of valves with common rail output.
+A bilge suction manifold connects all bilge wells with the bilge pumping system and general service pump.
+This enables pumps to de-water ship compartments; at the same time as the fire fighting is in progress.
+This bilge suction manifold consists of a number of valves with common rail output.

-Situated at the inward side of the forward skid; the manifold allows to choose particular bilge well for the bilge suction.
-A bilge suction manifold have valves leading to bilge wells at engine room starboard; port, aft, chain locker, v.s.p room and forward tank void.
-The connection lines run under the engine room deck plate; to reach to the bottom most position at various position in engine room space.
+Situated at the inward side of the forward skid; the manifold allows us to choose a particular bilge well for the bilge suction.
+A bilge suction manifold has valves leading to bilge wells at engine room starboard; port, aft, chain locker, v.s.p room, and forward tank void.
+The connection lines run under the engine room deck plate; to reach the bottom-most position at various positions in engine room space.

 2 ) Bilge And Ballast Pump

-The bilge and ballast pump consists of three pairs of pumps namely; bilge pump, ballast pump and general service pump.
-All three pumps have separate system but are interconnected to be used as whole in emergency.
-These pumps are vertically mounted self primed centrifugal pumps; with double acting motor driven unit.
+The bilge and ballast system pump consists of three pairs of pumps namely; bilge pump, ballast pump, and general service pump.
+All three pumps have a separate system but are interconnected to be used as a whole in an emergency.
+These pumps are vertically mounted self primed centrifugal pumps; with a double-acting motor-driven unit.

 The float switch and sensor situated at the bilge well trigger the bilge pump to start discharging via O.C.M or O.W.S.
-Other than that they provide audio visual indication of high bilge well level.
-The capacity of these bilge and ballast pumps depends upon the diameter of bilge main, the length between perpendiculars and modular depth of the tank or compartment.
+Other than that they provide an audio visual indication of high bilge well level.
+The capacity of these bilge and ballast pumps depends upon the diameter of the bilge main, the length between perpendiculars, and the modular depth of the tank or compartment.

-A ballast pump is generally of higher capacity then the bilge pump and are controlled remotely from the cargo room; while a bilge pump can be remotely controlled from fire control station.
-The dedicated controllers of both pumps are located in the main switch board in the engine control room.
+A ballast pump is generally of higher capacity than the bilge pump and is controlled remotely from the cargo room; while a bilge pump can be remotely controlled from the fire control station.
+The dedicated controllers of both pumps are located in the main switchboard in the engine control room.

-For moderate to low capacity output as required on small boats and light shore based application; small yet powerful submersible bilge pumps are used for the purpose.
-Typically these pumps costs you about a 100 dollars; although i see a drop of 20 to 40 dollar on sales and discounts.
+For moderate to low capacity output as required on small boats and light shore-based applications; small yet powerful submersible bilge pumps are used for the purpose.
+Typically these pumps cost you about 100 dollars; although I see a drop of 20 to 40 dollars on sales and discounts.
 So keep your eye out on amazon and check the current price.

 3 ) Oily Water Separator

-MARPOL 73/78, Annex 1- prevents ships from any oil discharge whatsoever.
-The only exception is given under the clause 14 of 2 provision is that; it allows for discharge of bilge water containing oil as long as the oil content is below 15 ppm concentration.
+MARPOL 73/78, Annex 1-Regulations for the Prevention of Pollution by Oil prevents ships from any oil discharge whatsoever.
+The only exception is given under clause 14 of 2 provisions is that; it allows for the discharge of bilge water containing oil as long as the oil content is below 15 ppm concentration.

-This is where oily water separator came into picture.
-It is an device which helps separates the oil from given water oil mixture; to provide a 15ppm mixture output.
-The device is divided into two main parts; primary filter and the secondary filter.
-The primary compartment or filter is equipped with baffle plates and heating arrangement.
+This is where oily water separator came into the picture.
+It is a device that helps separates the oil from a given water-oil mixture; to provide a 15ppm mixture output.
+The device is divided into two main parts; the primary filter and the secondary filter.
+The primary compartment or filter is equipped with baffle plates and heating arrangements.

-While the secondary or second stage filter is equipped with Coalecer Filter.
-These filters absorbs the oil molecules further reducing the oil content as low as 15 ppm concentration.
-The mixture is then passed through an oil content sensor which ensure the content is below 15 ppm mark while it is discharged overboard.
-You can read in details about the oily water separator and how it works from one of our old post; “Oily Water Separator Construction Working & Dismantling” from link over here.
+While the secondary or second stage filter is equipped with Coalescer Filter.
+These filters absorb the oil molecules further reducing the oil content as low as 15 ppm concentration.
+The mixture is then passed through an oil content sensor which ensures the content is below the 15 ppm mark while it is discharged overboard.
+You can read in detail about the oily water separator and how it works from one of our old posts; “Oily Water Separator Construction Working & Dismantling” from the link over here.

 Associated Regulations And Working Procedure

-All ships are required by law to have dedicated system for bilge, ballast and fire fighting with interconnected lines; so in emergency they can be used to play the role of other.
-The arrangement of such system should be such; that the water should not pass from sea to the bilge well under any situation.
+All ships are required by law to have a dedicated system for the bilge, ballast, and fire fighting with interconnected lines; so in an emergency, they can be used to play the role of others.
+The arrangement of such a system should be such; that the water should not pass from sea to the bilge well under any situation.

-Further provisions should be made in bilge pipeline to avoid flooding of compartment even when; one of the bilge suction line is chocked or damaged.
-Other than that ships are also require to have a separate emergency bilge pumping system.
-Oily water separator is used under normal condition to discharge bilge water overboard ship.
+Further provisions should be made in the bilge pipeline to avoid flooding of the compartment even when; one of the bilge suction lines is chocked or damaged.
+Other than that ships are also required to have a separate emergency bilge pumping system.
+The oily water separator is used under normal condition to discharge bilge water overboard ship.

-Proper arrangement should be there to bypass the O.W.S or O.C.M in emergency situation.
+The proper arrangement should be there to bypass the O.W.S ( oily water separator ) or O.C.M ( oil content monitor ) in an emergency situation.
 In large ships there must be two sets of each pump; so one should always be in standby or serviceable condition.
 The bilge lines are generally kept out of the double bottom and only two such lines; are permitted to pass through the collision bulkhead.

-Ensure bilge suction valve is closed during operation of ballast pump.
-Similarly ensure the suction valve of ballast manifold is closed while operating bilge pump.
-Operate the system and maintain proper records of associated operation; i.e ballasting, de-ballasting and bilge discharge.
+Ensure the bilge suction valve is closed during the operation of the ballast pump.
+Similarly, ensure the suction valve of the ballast manifold is closed while operating the bilge pump.
+Operate the system and maintain proper records of associated operation; i.e ballasting, de-ballasting, and bilge discharge.